ensallee/weather-art/README.md

 # WeatherVane

-A front-end React app that enables users to view works of art that correspond with their current location.
+A front-end React app that enables users to view works of art that correspond with the weather in their current location.
 Users can also change their location by either interacting with a MapBox map or entering a new location into a text field.
 My one rule for myself when building this project was that I could only use functional components with hooks.

 ## Getting Started